stojg/scrubber/README.md

 Note that this tool is not made for securely wiping hardrives, specialised tools should be used for that purpose.

-This tool is usefull to create test data from real data that can be used for load testing, performance testing etc.
+This tool is useful for creating test data from real data that can be used for load testing, performance testing etc.

 ## Warning ##